redislabs-training/ru204/admin-training/lab-environment/config-vms/README.md

 2. DNS config
 3. VNC config.

-Each stage produces an image and template.
+Each stage produces an VM image and optional instance template.

 Stages 2 and 3 also produce DNS and VNC Docker images, stored in GCR.